ines-parreira/prototypes/KAIZEN.md

 also, feel free to post your ideas for improvements (in the form of a PR).

+If you have any questions, don't hesitate to ask on the dedicated Slack channel: [#pe-engineering-frontend](https://gorgias.slack.com/archives/C018CHV1D3P).

 ## Table of contents

 -   [Migration to Ts](#migration-from-js-to-ts)